Austria Visa and Passport Requirements

 Passports

-Non-EU nationals: To enter Austria, you must have a valid passport issued within the past ten years and with at least three or six months left (depending on your nationality).
-You must also have a return ticket and sufficient funds for the length of stay.
+Non-EU nationals: To enter Austria, you must have a valid passport issued within the past ten years and valid for at least three months beyond the intended stay, along with a return or onward ticket and sufficient funds for the duration of your visit.

 Austria is a Schengen country, but beware that EU members such as Cyprus and Ireland are not part of the Schengen area, so a passport or ID card is required if travelling to/from these countries.